chan-edm/Midterm-Lab-task-1/README.md

-# Midterm-Lab-task-1
-# Midterm Lab Task 1
+# Midterm Lab Task 1 - Data Cleaning and Preparation using Excel
 *** Data cleaning and preparation using excel ***
 The data cleaning process involves several steps to ensure threat data is accurate, complete, and ready for analysis.
 ## Step 1;